MicrosoftDocs/win32/desktop-src/medfound/adding-stream-information-to-the-asf-file-sink.md

 ---
-Description: 'The ASF file sink is an implementation of IMFMediaSink provided by Media Foundation that an application can use to archive ASF media data to a file.
-For information about ASF Media Sinks' object model and general usage, see ASF Media Sinks.' ms.assetid: '21cbde27-a2ca-4298-9197-43bcaf05588d'
+Description: The ASF file sink is an implementation of IMFMediaSink provided by Media Foundation that an application can use to archive ASF media data to a file.
+For information about ASF Media Sinks object model and general usage, see ASF Media Sinks. ms.assetid: 21cbde27-a2ca-4298-9197-43bcaf05588d
-title: Adding Stream Information to the ASF File Sink
+title: Adding Stream Information to the ASF File Sink ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Adding Stream Information to the ASF File Sink

-The ASF file sink is an implementation of [**IMFMediaSink**](imfmediasink.md) provided by Media Foundation that an application can use to archive ASF media data to a file.
+The ASF file sink is an implementation of [**IMFMediaSink**](/windows/win32/mfidl/nn-mfidl-imfmediasink?branch=master) provided by Media Foundation that an application can use to archive ASF media data to a file.
 For information about ASF Media Sinks' object model and general usage, see [ASF Media Sinks](asf-media-sinks.md).

 After instantiating the file sink, it must be configured before building the topology.
 The file sink needs to know about the streams in the output file, the encoding mode information, and the metadata.
 This topic describes the process of adding stream in the file sink.